RunshiTang/Experiments-for-Tensor-Decomposition-with-Unaligned-Observations/README.md

 * Directory `grkhs_neta_d` includes the files used for the real data study involving GRKHS-TD and S-GRKHS-TD with Beta divergence loss in the paper.
   - File `helper_betad.py` contains the main function which implements GRKHS-TD and S-GRKHS-TD with Beta divergence loss.
   - Directory `setting1` and `setting2` in `r_2` and `r_4` contain the codes for real data study of GRKHS-TD and S-GRKHS-TD with various R and S2.
+* Directory `compare` includes the files used to generate the plot to compare CP Decomposition, Tabular FTSVD, and SRKHS−TD.
+  - File `helpers_v2.py` contains the main function which implements S-RKHS-TD.
+  - File `test_2.py` implements SRKHS−TD.
+  - ...
+  - `1.R` generates the plot.